kingzamzon/tech-writing/task-1/README.md

 2. You will be navigated to the create a new fork section in which you can change the name of the repository name.
 When you done, Click on the `Create fork` button.
    ![Fork Section](./images/img4a.png)

-3. Clone the repository using above on clone section.
+3. Clone the repository using above clone section.

 4. In your terminal, change directory into git-demo-github using `cd git-demo-github`

 5. Open the clone repository with your favourite code editor e.g visual studio code(VSCode)

-6. Edit the README.md file, add your github username and save.
-With VS Code, you get notification of the changes in the source control icon.
+6. Edit the **README.md** file; add your github username and save.
+With VS Code, you get notification of the changes with the source control icon.

 ![Fork Section](./images/img4b.png)